Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 Python  31756  user    3u  IPv4 0x92416cca3d5db1fb      0t0  TCP localhost:commplex-main (LISTEN)
 ```

-We can use the number labelled as `PID` to terminate the other running server with the command `kill -9 31756`, where we would replace `31756` with the `PID` value we got from running `lsof`.
+We can use the number labelled as `PID` (Process Identifier) to terminate the other running server with the command `kill -9 31756`, where we would replace `31756` with the `PID` value we got from running `lsof`.

 </details>